camperos7e3/react-todo-app-with-local-storage/README.md

-# React Todo App with Local Stroage
+# React Todo App with Local Storage

 This is a simple to-do list app that has the basic features of persisting to local storage.